mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 The fifth is the *brain-nerve system*.
 So that is, according to zazen, regulation of mind.

-Also number six is, I told you yesterday, the *whole personality* or *total personality*; the personality that, according to general Buddhism, is *buddha nature*, or according Buddhist psychology it is called *karma*.
+Also number six is, I told you yesterday, the *whole personality* or *total personality*; the personality that, according to general Buddhism, is *buddha-nature*, or according Buddhist psychology it is called *karma*.

 That total personality has a double face.
 One face is karma; you have carried this from the past.
-And the other face is [that] that total personality is completely beyond human criticism; that is really buddha nature.
+And the other face is [that] that total personality is completely beyond human criticism; that is really buddha-nature.
 You cannot know what karma is, because karma comes from the beginningless past, and is going to the endless future.
 So that’s why in *Fukanzazengi*, Dōgen Zenji says, “The origin of the way is perfect and all-pervading.”

 And then also, if you do zazen, the original face of existence appears, manifests itself.
 That is, as Dōgen says in *Fukanzazengi*, [perfect and all-pervading] – the origin of the way, the origin of existence, is perfect and all-pervading.
-That is buddha nature.
+That is buddha-nature.
 If you do zazen, immediately [it] appears.
 That is what is called the original nature of existence manifesting itself.

 #### 6:19